san360/apim-shgw-guide/README.md

+Great — thanks for confirming.
+I’ll proceed with the full Markdown document.
+Below is your requested guide for Azure API Management Self‑Hosted Gateway (SHGW).
+You can copy-paste it; I included headers, diagrams (Mermaid), details, and citations to Microsoft doc sources.

+---

 # Azure API Management – Self-Hosted Gateway (SHGW)

-A hybrid / on-premises deployment guide.
+*A hybrid / on-premises deployment guide*

 ## Executive Summary